How do sunbeds cause skin cancer?

 • skin that burns easily

-• light or fair coloured skin, hair, or light coloured eyes
+• light coloured hair or eyes

 • lots of moles or freckles